Size of the Universe Part 4

 One thing I think is misleading is the typical way a light wave is illustrated—as a long spaghetti string of successive waves (even I am guilty).
 I think if you could actually freeze a photon in time, it would be a single wave—a bump (a motion of space) rising up or down with a corresponding sideways motion.
 Even if I am wrong regarding photons, the spaghetti string idea certainly could not be applied to electrons, or you could not get the back and forth motion needed to produce such defined vibrational fields.

 Another typical illustration is the old series-of-ripples-on-a-pond idea used to depict electromagnetic waves emanating from a radio tower, spreading out and dissipating over time.
 This is a correct depiction, but you have to remember that the ripples are composed of individual photons, which, if I understand correctly, have very little curve along their leading edge; and, of course, universal expansion aside, an individual photon does not itself spread out over time and dissipate; its energy is set by its frequency.

 If any of this makes sense to you, I should point out that this way of looking at things demands that magnetism and electric charges have an inherent frequency.
 However, I did a search once for the “frequency of magnetism” and was astounded to find absolutely zilch.
 In fact, I found pages describing the opposite—that magnetism has no frequency.
 Not only does this contradict everything I thought I understood about magnetism, common sense would dictate that what we call a magnetic field is a vibrational pattern, as evident by the lines of flux that show up in the old iron-filings-over-cardboard example.
-So there you go.
-I’m not sure exactly what they meant by “no frequency;” which might make sense if they were referring to the force causing magnetic attraction by itself (pushing force), but either I'm crazy or maybe its no wonder that no one can explain how magnetism works.
+So there you go: Either I'm crazy or maybe its no wonder that no one can explain how magnetism works.

 Electric power through a conductor: